Seefaaa/firefox/README.md

      - Open Profile Directory
   3. Copy Files
      - create `chrome` directory at profile
-     - download the `userChrome.css` and `userContent.css` files from this repository
+     - download the `userChrome.css` and `userContent.css` files from the latest release
      - copy the files into the `chrome` directory
   4. Restart Firefox